 Can You Swim in Emerald Lake?

-Technically you can swim in Emerald Lake, however the water is freezing even during peak summer and you probably won’t last very long in the water.
+Technically, you can swim in Emerald Lake.
+However, the water is freezing even during peak summer, and you probably won’t last very long.
 The water temperature in the Canadian Rockies lakes rarely gets warmer than 4-5° C.

 There are several great hikes and scrambles around Emerald Lake.
-It’s a really wonderful area to take to the trails and enjoy stunning views of glaciers, craggy peaks, wildlife, rainforest, and waterfalls.
-The weather can be a bit unpredictable, so come prepared for a wet hike with hiking boots and a shell jacket.
+It’s a wonderful area to take to the trails and enjoy stunning views of glaciers, craggy peaks, wildlife, rainforests, and waterfalls.
+The weather can be unpredictable, so come prepared for a wet hike with hiking boots and a shell jacket.
 There are also many great scrambles in the area.

 Popular Emerald Lake Hikes

-- Emerald Lake Loop – An easy hike that goes around the lake shoreline that is appropriate for families.
+- Emerald Lake Loop – An easy hike around the lake shoreline appropriate for families.

-- Emerald Lake Trail / Emerald Basin – Similar to the loop trail, but it makes a detour up the Emerald Basin where the lake’s water source originates from glaciers high above.
-The trail can be a little muddy and full of roots so it’s good to wear boots.
-Moderate difficulty.
+- Emerald Lake Trail / Emerald Basin – This trail is similar to the loop trail, but detours up the Emerald Basin, where the lake’s water source originates from glaciers high above.
+The trail can be a little muddy and full of roots, so it’s good to wear boots.
+It is moderately difficult.

 - Emerald Triangle – Jaw-dropping hike that climbs up to Yoho Pass.
-Then travels along the ridge below the peaks of Wapta and Mount Field.
+Then, it travels along the ridge below the peaks of Wapta and Mount Field.
 Difficult hike.

-- Iceline Trail – This hike is in the neighboring Yoho Valley, but is one of the most popular hikes in all of Yoho National Park.
-It offers some stunning views of waterfalls and you can come up close to the terminals of glaciers.
-Difficult hike.
+- Iceline Trail – This hike is in the neighboring Yoho Valley but is among the most popular in Yoho National Park.
+It is difficult, offers stunning views of waterfalls, and lets you get close to glacier terminals.

-- Emerald Peak – Moderate scramble that has an elevation gain of 1300 meters, but gives impressive views of Emerald Lake from above.
-Best reserved for those with scrambling and route finding experience.
+- Emerald Peak – Moderate scramble with an elevation gain of 1300 meters, but gives impressive views of Emerald Lake from above.
+Best reserved for those with scrambling and route-finding experience.

 - Canada Day – July 1st